xiangyuans/analytics-engineer-bootcamp/dbt_core/fetch_comms.md

   - How often do you use this data (daily/weekly/monthly)?

 ### Current data quality issues
-To Ensure reliable reporting, I am adressing:
+To Ensure reliable reporting, I am addressing:
  - **Duplicates** Repeated user records
  - **Missing values** in key fields
     - users table: last login date